schemeorg-community/server-configuration/jenkins/README.md

          - trigger-jenkins-build: |
              branch=$(echo "$GIT_REF" | awk '{split($0,a,"/"); print(a[3])}')
              curl --netrc-file ${HOME}/netrc-scheme-jenkins -X POST "https://jenkins.scheme.org/job/<job directory>/job/<job name>/job/${branch}/build?delay=0sec"

-## Credentials

-To handle credentials create a folder for your job, or one folder for all your jobs.
-Then add yourself permissions to handle credentials in that folder.
-You can also add other users if you like.

-Here is example of Retropikzel's folder.

-  - script: >
-      folder('retropikzel') {
-        displayName: 'retropikzel'
-        properties {
-          authorizationMatrix {
-            entries {
-              user {
-                name('retropikzel')
-                permissions([ 'Credentials/Create', 'Credentials/Delete', 'Credentials/Update', 'Credentials/View', 'Job/Build', 'Job/Cancel' ])
-              }
-            }
-          }
-        }
-      }

 ## Jenkinsfile for testing code on many implementations